 I had two thoughts.
 One, we're not in the city.
-Two, I'm only seventeen--too young for a roadhouse.
+Two, I'm only 17—too young for a roadhouse.

-The car sheltered, Mary, the oldest of us at twenty-five, or maybe thirty (no one really knew), said, "Okay, we're gonna stay on 611 for a ways.
+The car sheltered, Mary, the oldest of us at 25, or maybe 30 (no one really knew), said, "Okay, we're gonna stay on 611 for a ways.
 No cops out here, not for a while, not until Dublin, so you can go fast."

 "Not in this rain.
 I haven't changed the tires in like two years," Brenda said.

 Mary cackled.
 "What's the worst that can happen?"